chef-boneyard/chef-web-docs-2016/includes_delivery/includes_delivery_users_ldap_user_add.rst

 To add LDAP details for a user:

 #.
-Log into the |chef delivery| web user interface as an administrator.
+Log into the |chef delivery| web UI as an administrator.
 #.
 Select **Users** from the drop-down menu on the upper right.

    The **Users** list page opens.
 You can use the search filter in the upper right corner to make sure that the user is not already added.